How Much Does it Cost to Replace a Water Heater?

 Have you ever had one of those mornings?
-It's hard enough to drag yourself out of bed, but you think a steaming hot shower just might help to get you in shape for the long commute to work.
+It's hard enough to drag yourself out of bed, but a steaming hot shower just might help get you in shape for the long commute to work.
 You head, bleary-eyed, to the bathroom and turn on the tap.
 Oops!
-Only cold water is coming out.
-Twisting the faucet every which way doesn't help.
-Eventually you have to pull yourself together and face the chilling truth … your current hot water heater has had it.
-Well, that news is enough to wake you up.
-But now what?
+Only cold water comes out, and twisting the faucet every which way doesn't help.
+Eventually you pull yourself together and face the chilling truth … your current hot water heater has had it.
+Now what?
 How much does it cost to replace a water heater, anyway?

 Types of Water Heater Power

 A water heater may be powered by either electricity or natural gas.
-The latter kind of hot water heaters became very popular when their fuel supply cost quite a bit less than electricity.
+The latter became very popular when natural gas cost quite a bit less than electricity.
 However, the price of natural gas has risen to the point where there is little significant difference.
 Solar water heaters are being used more and more, as a green alternative form of power.
 Because they rely on sunshine to warm your water, these heaters are not practical to run all year round.
 However, you can install a second water heater powered by natural gas or electricity as a backup for cloudy days.
 Solar water heater installation cost is more expensive than other types, but after that, they can save you a great deal.

 What is Included in the Cost to Replace a Water Heater?

 Water heater prices include both the initial charge to purchase the unit and the installation labor cost.
 The length of warranty that you opt for will make a difference in the total price.
 You may also need to pay to have your old heater removed.
-An additional cost might be installing or upgrading the gas line for a water heater powered by natural gas, whether tank style or tankless.
-The cost may be mitigated by a tax credit for installing a more efficient model.
-Total cost to replace a water heater, tank style, mid-size and average quality, is about $700, including the heater, related materials, labor, and disposal of the old unit.
-The cost to install a tankless water heater is closer to $1000, not including any gas line upgrades that may be required.
+Total cost to replace a tank-style water heater of 40-50 gallons is about $1,000, including the heater, related materials, labor, and disposal of the old unit.
+Cost to purchase and install a tankless water heater is approximately $1,800, not including any gas line installation or upgrades that may be required.

 Laura Firszt writes for networx.com.